fenfisdi/cdslib/README.md

 - [National Ministry of Science and Technology of Colombia](https://minciencias.gov.co/)
 - [National Learning Service (SENA)](https://www.sena.edu.co)

-## Partners
+## Providers

-Special thanks to our partners who contribute their expertise to develop this library and platform at a professional level.
+Special thanks to our providers who contribute their expertise to develop this library and platform at a professional level.

 ### Intergrupo